Mayankkatheriya/Mct_4/Dibya_Invoice_Generator/README.md

 `HTML:`

-* You have a basic HTML structure with a title, link to a CSS file, and two scripts, one for Font Awesome icons and one for your custom JavaScript.
+* You have a basic HTML structure with a title, link to a CSS file, and three scripts, one for Font Awesome icons,one for your custom JavaScript and one is Html2pdf.
-* The user interface consists of a button for toggling the dark theme and a card that displays user information fields.
+* The user interface consists of 5 button for generate invoice, add items, add list, print invoice and save invoice.

 `CSS:`

-* You've applied some styling to create a visually appealing user information card.
+* You've applied some styling to create two window one is crearing and other is preview.
-* You have implemented a dark theme toggle feature with styles for both light and dark themes.

 `JavaScript:`

-* You define an object called fields that contains labels for user information fields.
+* You have to fill some details such as number, logo and date.
 * You have functions to:
+* `AddList()` To create a new list in list product.
-* `fillDetails():` To populate the user details in the card, with the option to edit or add new details.
+* `addBtn():` To check all the field in the item in filled or not.
-* `changeField(key):` To change a specific field by removing it from localStorage.
-* `resetAll():` To clear all user details.
+* `list_Detail():` To check the input and calculate total price.
-* `toggleDarkTheme():` To toggle the dark theme and update the button icon.
+* `total(a, b):` To calculate the total money of the items.

-Your code is well-structured and functional, creating a user-friendly interface for managing user information with a toggleable dark theme.
-However, there's a minor issue with your dark theme button not properly updating the icon.
-I noticed you are trying to toggle the button content based on the flag variable, but it seems the toggle variable is not defined.
-To fix this, you should declare the toggle variable, which is the button element, at the beginning of your JavaScript code:

-`let toggle = document.querySelector("#toggle");`

-Once you make this adjustment, your dark theme toggle should work correctly.

-Overall, your code is nicely organized, and your user interface is visually appealing.
-It allows users to manage their information effectively and switch between light and dark themes.
+* `AddList_InVoice(deta):` To append the list in preview window.
+* `TotalCount(det):` To calculate final Amount.
+* `validateForm(det) & validData():` To check the mandatory fields.
+Your code is well-structured and functional, creating a user-friendly interface and to create an invoice as required.